alexa/ask-sdk-controls/doc/userGuide.md

 is of particular use.
 Controls should use `Dialog.ElicitSlot` whenever they directly ask the user for a value as it can dramatically increase speech recognition quality of the user's response.
 Dialog directives can set a `updatedIntent` to sequence stateful intents together.
-See the library controls for examples of using `Dialog.ElicitSlot`.
+See the built-in control implementations for examples of using `Dialog.ElicitSlot`.

 ## 6.3.
 Internationalization and Localization